MEET THE ARTISTS

 GIULIANO BEKOR: Internationally recognized photographer holds a portfolio that includes fashion, beauty, celebrity, advertising, and fine art.

-Works of his series Modernismo, Emulsion and ECHOES are currently on display in our showroom.
+Works of his series Modernismo, Transendece and ECHOES are currently on display in our showroom.

 Modernismo was conceived between 2012 and 2014 as a series of pure photography, marrying elements of the historical pop art movement and raw, undulating forms of the human body.
 Patterns become the focal point as lines of the body become the canvas, Modernismo celebrates optical illusion coupled with vibrant color, within a unique and malleable interpretation.